ans-hub/osvalt/README.md

 ## Perfomance issues:
 To increase perfomance, you may:
 - use option -o for getting lines only from files from defined dates +- offset
 - use option -t for storing temp data in the temp file instead of variable
+- use option -n to take start_date info from file
 ## Known issues:
 Current version not working with time zones.
 If your logs written by timezone offset, you may use option -o for searching in files by date +- days offset.